 - Surviving a disaster: Capturing stories after a typhoon

-Canon Master and reportage photographer, Stephen Dupont reveals the emotion behind this photo taken amidst the despair and destruction in the aftermath of Typhoon Haiyan – one of the strongest tropical cyclones ever recorded, which devastated the Philippines on November 8, 2013.
+Reportage photographer, Stephen Dupont reveals the emotion behind this photo taken amidst the despair and destruction in the aftermath of Typhoon Haiyan – one of the strongest tropical cyclones ever recorded, which devastated the Philippines on November 8, 2013.
 This photo was taken just after Typhoon Haiyan had wiped out Tacloban in the Philippines.

 This photograph is very personal to me.
 It really moves me.
 I really feel in this photograph the absolute tenderness, the love and the intimacy between this father and son.